Here Are 6 Amazing Benefits of Weight Lifting for Women

 4. Lose Body Fat

-Muscle is a tissue which actively burns calories.
+Muscle is a tissue that actively burns calories.
 Each year, as we age, we lose more and more muscle tissue.
 If you do nothing to combat such a loss, i.e. resistance training, then you will slowly gain more body fat over time.
 This will eventually lead to a greater ratio of body fat to muscle which, sadly, is an all-too-often seen downward spiral into obesity.

 Besides ramping up your metabolism by adding additional muscle mass, there is more good news about the benefits of weight lifting for women.
-Did you know that weightlifting burns more calories than your typical group fitness class and, on average, more calories than steady state cardio?
+Did you know that weightlifting burns more calories than your typical group fitness class and, on average, more calories than steady-state cardio?

 It’s true!

 And, perhaps even better, lifting weights allows you to continue to burn calories long after your weight-training sesh.
-A phenomenon known as EPOC (excess post-exercise oxygen consumption) allows you to continue your amped up calorie burning for hours after your workout is complete.
+A phenomenon known as EPOC (excess post-exercise oxygen consumption) allows you to continue your amped-up calorie burning for hours after your workout is complete.
 This means a fired-up metabolism and greater calorie burning overall and on a long-term basis.

 If your goal is to lose body fat, then adding three to five weight-training sessions a week to your fitness routine will be exactly the magic you need to achieve it.